Bachelor of Arts in Music

 Music Science and Technology Minor

-Coordinate Major in Digital Media Production
+Coordinate Major in Digital Media Practices

 The Department of Music offers both a BA and a BFA track for music majors.
 All students seeking music degrees will begin under the BA music track.
 Students may then apply to the BFA track “by audition.”
 No audition is required for admission into the BA program.
 Ordinarily, BFA auditions will take place during the third semester of matriculation at Tulane.